I Got Mine (Motörhead song)

 "I Got Mine" is a song by the British heavy metal band Motörhead.
-Released in 1983 in 7" and 12" vinyl pressings, the 12" has the bonus track "Tales of Glory".
-It is back with the B-side, "Turn You Round Again", which appears on CD re-issues of the Another Perfect Day album.
+It was released in 1983 in 7" and 12" vinyl pressings with the B-side "Turn You Round Again", which appears on CD re-issues of the Another Perfect Day album.
+The 12" has the bonus album track "Tales of Glory".
 The single reached number 46 in the UK Singles Chart.

 This single features guitarist Brian "Robbo" Robertson, who replaced "Fast" Eddie Clarke during their second U.S. tour.